addzey/addzey.dev/content/rhcsa.md

 Soft link `ln -s /etc/hosts /root/symboliclinkhosts`

 ### List, set, and change standard ugo/rwx permissions
+List the contents of a folder including the permissions: `ls -la` or `ls -la /folder/path`

+Change the permissions of a folder or file: `chmod 770 file` or `chmod u+wr file` or `chmod g-w folder`
+Set the permissions of a folder or file while removing any existing permissions: `chmod u=rw,g=r file`

+Set user owner and group owner of a file: `chown user:group file`
+Set user owner and group owner of a folder and apply recursively: `chown -R user:group folder`

+Set a default filesystem ACL for a group to always have read access to a folder: `setfacl -m d:g:groupname:rx /folder/path`
+List existing filesystem ACL's for a folder: `getfacl /folder/path`

 ### Locate, read, and use system documentation including man, info, and files in /usr/share/doc
 Update mandb to be able to search for text: `mandb`